ComplexPlane/SMB2JumpMod/README.md

+# DEPRECATION NOTICE

+I highly recommend playing Jump Mod by installing the [SMB2 Practice Mod](https://github.com/complexplane/apesphere) instead of this project.
+In the SMB2 Practice Mod you can simply toggle Jump Mod on/off, you don't need to reinstall Practice Mod / Jump Mod to switch between the two.

 # Super Monkey Ball 2 Jump Mod

 Super Monkey Ball 2, with a jump button.
 It supports vanilla SMB2, Monkeyed Ball 2, SMB651, Deluxe in 2, and Gaiden.